 Faith Family Academy is currently polling principals and faculty to collect input on exactly what will help ensure a successful reopening of classes for the new school year.

 Teachers are being asked questions to collect their thoughts about online learning during Spring 2020 and what they feel will improve the process going forward.
-They are being asked how they feel about returning to teaching, if they are ready for in-class, virtual, or both types of instruction, and what support they need to make the 2020-2021 a successful year.
+They are being asked how they feel about returning to teaching, if they are ready for in-class, virtual, or both types of instruction, and what support they need to make 2020-2021 a successful school year.

 Regardless of learning environment, Faith Family Academy is committed to ensuring that students have an equitable experience and access to high quality instruction.